chirpy2605/voron/V0/StovePipe/README.md

 - 2022-11-14 Added new Square Chimney duct to use instead of Slim Chimney for Sherpa Mini and Orbiter v1.5
 - 2022-11-15 Modified the UHF hotend mount to cater for shorter mounting screws
 - 2022-11-15 Updated the Square Chimney duct
+- 2022-11-17 Updated Chimney duct to help avoid hitting the stock tophat
+- 2022-11-17 Modified the ZeroClick mount to stop it rotating